Iranian border forces arrest 253 Pakistanis

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 QUETTA: Iranian border forces arrested 253 Pakistani citizens who entered Iran without documents and handed them over to the Taftan authorities, said official sources.
-According to Chagai Levies sources these Pakistanis were planning to go to Europe via Iran in pursuit of a bright future.
-They said legal action will be taken against them for trying to cross the border without valid documents.
+According to Chagai Levies sources these Pakistani citizens were planning to go to Europe via Iran in pursuit of a bright future.
+They said legal action will be taken against them for trying to cross the border without valid travel documents.

 QUETTA: Iranian border forces arrested 253 Pakistani citizens who entered Iran without documents and handed them over to the Taftan authorities, said official sources.
-According to Chagai Levies sources these Pakistanis were planning to go to Europe via Iran in pursuit of a bright future.
-They said legal action will be taken against them for trying to cross the border without valid documents.
+According to Chagai Levies sources these Pakistani citizens were planning to go to Europe via Iran in pursuit of a bright future.
+They said legal action will be taken against them for trying to cross the border without valid travel documents.

 Comments